Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> My favorite part was when $crooge's sisters were teasing him
-about the lock of hair in his safety deposit box, and getting him rattled while he was trying to ignore them.
+My favorite part was when $crooge's sisters were teasing him about the lock of hair in his safety deposit box, and getting him rattled while he was trying to ignore them.
 Seldom does one of my own bits make me chuckle each time I read it, but I thought this scene was